 After paying for a campsite in the PCT hiker area, I got dinner, the “hiker special”, which was a sort of chicken sandwich; it wasn’t bad, but I wished I’d just gotten a burger.

 After picking up my food resupply, I now have eight days of food, which is the most I’ve carried since the Sierra.
 It also called into question my plan to go into Bend for resupply.
 I’d get there and still have extra food; the most useful thing I could do in town then would be to redirect my bounce box (provided I don’t get there on a weekend), and I should be able to do that via the internet once I figure out where I actually want to send it.

 So, rather than Bend, my next town will be Government Camp, about 95 miles further up the trail, and 196 miles from Shelter Cove.
-This might be my longest stretch without a resupply, though it’ll also be supplemented by a visit to the Big Lake Youth Camp, which provides food, showers, laundry, and a place to hang out for hikers.
+This would be my longest stretch without a resupply by far, though it’ll also be supplemented by a visit to the Big Lake Youth Camp, which provides food, showers, laundry, and a place to hang out for hikers.

 Shelter Cover also has one of the most expensive showers I’ve seen anywhere: $2 for three minutes!
 Since I can’t manage to take a shower that’s less than 15 minutes long, I opted to skip getting a shower (or doing laundry, which was reasonably priced).

 The sun starting to set, I made my way over to the PCT hikers campsite and set up my tent in the first open spot I found.
 Not long after I did so, train rumbled by, sounding its horn as it passed.
 Fortunately, the train tracks were far enough off that it wasn’t excessively loud, but I still hoped there wouldn’t be more trains later in the evening.